 I Do Love Some Kick-Ass Vigilante Revenge Flicks!

-Second reason I was looking forward to Peppermint was the fact that Jennifer Garner was making a comeback to action movies.
+The second reason I was looking forward to Peppermint was the fact that Jennifer Garner was making a comeback to action movies.
 I like Jennifer Garner as an actress; whether it be in the action genre, her dramatic work, or her comedic roles.
-I find her to be a charismatic and extremely talented actress, just this year I saw her in Love, Simon where she was terrific in.
-But sadly I haven't seen her in an action movie in probably about ten years, so to see her return to that was actually exciting for myself to see again.
+I find her to be a charismatic and extremely talented actress, just this year I saw her in Love, Simon in which she was terrific.
+But sadly I haven't seen her in an action movie in probably about ten years, so to see her return to that was actually exciting for me to see again.

 Peppermint, however, is just terrible.
 It's terrible because it doesn't successfully capture the dramatic effect or thrills from something akin to Death Wish, nor does it provide the silly entertainment value of the Death Wish sequels or The Exterminator.
 There's nothing interesting or innovative done with this story, the characters are basic archetypes that can be seen in countless other crime thrillers, the action is dull and forgettable, there is nothing to this film that can't be found done a million times better in another film.
 The violence and kills couldn't even bring any sort of sadistic joy to be had because it all seems so tame.
 This script could not exist if it wasn't for movies such as Death Wish or even more recent revenge action flicks like John Wick, that is how much Peppermint relies on the structure of other movies.
 It is everything we've already seen before, only executed with zero ambition.